aiidateam/aiida-quantumespresso-hp/docs/source/index.md

 If you use this plugin for your research, please cite the following works:

-> Lorenzo Bastonero, Cristiano Malica, Eric Macke, Marnik Bercx, Sebastiaan Huber, Iurii Timrov, and Nicola Marzari, *Hubbard from first-principles made easy from automated and reproducible workflows* (2025)
+> Lorenzo Bastonero, Cristiano Malica, Eric Macke, Marnik Bercx, Sebastiaan Huber, Iurii Timrov, and Nicola Marzari, *Hubbard parameters from first-principles made easy from automated and reproducible workflows* (2025)

 > Sebastiaan.
 P. Huber _et al._, [*AiiDA 1.0, a scalable computational infrastructure for automated reproducible workflows and data provenance*](https://doi.org/10.1038/s41597-020-00638-4), Scientific Data **7**, 300 (2020)